CompGenomeLab/replicationRepair/README.md

 # Divergent effects of DNA replication on the repair of UV-induced DNA damage.

-This repository contains the codes that are used for the analyses of the paper "_Divergent effects of DNA replication on the repair of UV-induced DNA damage._"
+This repository contains the codes that are used for the analyses of the paper "_The effects of replication domains on the genome-wide UV-induced DNA damage and repair_"

 ## Authors

-_Yanchao Huang, Cem Azgari, Yi-Ying Chiou, Laura A. Lindsey-Boltz, Aziz Sancar, Jinchuan Hu, Ogun Adebali_
+_Yanchao Huang, Cem Azgari, Mengdie Yin, Yi-Ying Chiou, Laura A. Lindsey-Boltz, Aziz Sancar, Jinchuan Hu, Ogun Adebali_

 ## Description

-UV-induced damage can cause mutations during DNA replication.
-The crosstalk between replication and repair may contribute to UV-related mutagenesis.
-By integrating genome-wide damage and repair maps along with replication maps, we investigated the effects of DNA replication on nucleotide excision repair.
-Early replication domains are repaired faster due to open chromatin; thus they harbor fewer mutations.
-Ongoing replication can exert an additional impact of promoting local repair by relaxing surrounding chromatin.
-Repair levels also show a strand asymmetry favoring leading strands, presumably because leading strand synthesis is more active to recover double-strand after encountering a lesion.
-This biased repair coincides with the replicative mutation asymmetry in melanoma, indicating a role of exogenous damage and repair in replication-associated mutation asymmetry.
+Nucleotide excision repair is the primary repair mechanism that removes UV-induced DNA lesions in placentals.
+If the UV-induced lesions are left unrepaired they might turn into mutations during DNA replication.
+Although the mutagenesis of pyrimidine dimers is reasonably well understood, the direct effects of replication fork progress on nucleotide excision repair are yet to be clarified.
+Here, we applied Damage-seq and XR-seq techniques and generated replication maps in synchronized UV-treated HeLa cells.
+The results suggested that ongoing replication stimulates local repair in both early and late replication domains by relaxing surrounding chromatin.
+On the other hand, it was unveiled that lesions on lagging strand templates were repaired slower in late replication domains, which was probably due to the imbalanced sequence context.
+The asymmetric relative repair was in line with the strand bias of melanoma mutations, suggesting a role of exogenous damage, repair, and replication in the mutational strand asymmetry.

 ## Installation